How to Propose an Online Course

 1. Get approvals:

-• Before proposing an online version of a course, the course itself must be approved to be included in the MTSU curriculum by the Undergraduate Curriculum Committee (UCC) or Graduate Council.
+• Before proposing an online version of a course, the course must be approved for inclusion in the MTSU curriculum by the Undergraduate Curriculum Committee (UCC) or the Graduate Council.

 • Consult with your department chair to make sure they are aware and agree to your online course proposal.